Auburn University / Campus Accessibility

 Night Time Security Shuttle

-Auburn University Department of Public Safety and Security offers a safe ride from any on-campus location to any on-campus location 6 p.m. to 7 a.m. seven days week while classes are in session, except during home football game evenings and official Auburn University holidays.
+Department of Campus Safety & Security offers a safe ride from any on-campus location to any on-campus location 6 p.m. to 7 a.m. seven days week while classes are in session, except during home football game evenings and official Auburn University holidays.
 To request service, call (334) 844-7400.
 If an accessible van is needed, please inform dispatch when requesting the service.

 To identify accessible parking and other accessibility features of campus, please visit our Campus Map.
 Choose the Placemark button to select the different accessibility markers.